Trump administration says it will withhold SNAP from Democrat-led states if they don’t provide data

 The program is not normally in the political spotlight, but it has been this year.

-As part of Trump’s big tax and policy bill earlier in the year, work requirements are expanding to include people who are ages 55 to 64, homeless people and others.
+As part of Trump’s big tax and policy bill earlier in the year, work requirements are expanding to include people between the ages of 55 and 64, homeless people and others.

 And amid the recent federal government shutdown, the administration planned not to fund the benefits for November.
 There was a back-and-forth in the courts about whether they could do so, but then the government reopened and benefits resumed before the final word.